David Stevenson (engineer)

-Life
+Early life and education

 He was born on 11 January 1815 at 2 Baxters Place at the top of Leith Walk in Edinburgh, the son of Jean Smith and engineer Robert Stevenson.
 He was brother of the lighthouse engineers Alan and Thomas Stevenson.
 He was educated at the High School in Edinburgh then studied at the University of Edinburgh.

+Career

 In 1838 he became a partner in his father's (and uncle's) firm of R & A Stevenson.
 He acquired practical skills in millwright workshops, which inspired him to advocate for hands-on training for engineers in later life.

 In 1835, he was asked by Isambard Kingdom Brunel to join his staff at the Thames Tunnel works, an offer which he could not accept as he had been appointed to superintend the construction of other works.

 In 1844 he was elected a Fellow of the Royal Society of Edinburgh, his proposer being David Milne-Home.
 He was elected as a member of the Institution of Civil Engineers in 1844, and subsequently acted as a member of its council from 1877 until 1883, when he retired due to ill health.
 He was also a member of the Société des ingénieurs civils de France.

 In 1853 he moved to the Northern Lighthouse Board.
 Between 1854 and 1880 he designed many lighthouses, all with his brother Thomas.
 In addition he helped Richard Henry Brunton design lighthouses for Japan, inventing a novel method for allowing them to withstand earthquakes.
 His sons David Alan Stevenson and Charles Alexander Stevenson continued his work after his death, building nearly thirty further lighthouses.